Improwised/charts/README.md

 helm repo index --url https://improwised.github.io/charts .
 ```

+### In case we are not adding the chart to the chart directory with the PR and are pushing it directly to releases:
+After executing the above command and generating the index.yaml, check the commit changes.
+It might remove other existing charts from the index.yaml.
+Therefore, do not delete any index or lines from the existing index.yaml.

+To add your chart, simply look out and copy the generated index for the specific chart you want to add.
+Then, append this information to the existing index.yaml without removing any other lines.

 4. Add appropriate commit message and push it

 ## Adding CI first time